skilldrick/easyforth/index.markdown

     : draw-white ( x y -- )  1 rot rot draw ;
     : draw-black ( x y -- )  0 rot rot draw ;

 For example, `3 4 draw-white` draws a white pixel at the coordinates (3, 4).
+The y coordinate is multiplied by 24 to get the row, then the x coordinated is added to get the column.

 #### Non-Blocking Keyboard Input